People

 Micromanagement is the excessive control of another’s work, whether or not the person being micromanaged is a direct report.
 A micromanager feels the need to control the actions of others to make sure a task is completed correctly or to their deadline.
 Micromanagers often want to be involved in every decision, avoid delegating work, or spend a lot of time focusing on small details.

 While they may have good intentions, micromanagers can be detrimental to the morale and self-esteem of other employees and can hamper personal development.
-Instead of fostering self-management and critical thinking skills, micromanagement strips employees of their autonomy and creativity.
+Instead of fostering self-management and critical thinking skills, micromanagement strips employees of their creativity and autonomy at work.
 It can also make them feel like they are being constantly criticised.

 Is micromanagement bullying?